gibsjose/cpp-cheat-sheet/C++ Syntax.md

 }
 ```

+The getters and setters here don't do much, but you could imagine limiting the number of sides such that it must have at least 3 sides to be a useful polygon, in which case you could enforce that in `Polygon::SetNumSides()`.
+Of course, you'd also need to modify the constructor, which could then call `SetNumSides()` instead of setting the variable directly.

-Regarding the use of `this->` in a class definition, there are places where it's strictly necessary for readability, e.g. when your method parameter shares the exact same name as a member variable, you use `this->` to avoid what's called shadowing.
+> NOTE: Regarding the use of `this->` in a class definition, there are places where it's strictly necessary for readability, e.g. when your method parameter shares the exact same name as a member variable, you use `this->` to avoid what's called shadowing.
 However, some prefer to always use `this->` explicitly regardless of whether it's necessary.

 #### 1.1.3 Class Utilization (Another `.cpp` file)
 ```c++